SALEM MASSACHUSETTS TRAVEL GUIDE!

 Step aside witches!
-Salem, Massachusetts has long been known for its witch trial past of the 1600’s but, if you look a little deeper, you’ll see Salem has much more to offer visitors – coastal beauty, a charming and historic downtown area, and a world-renowned museum!
+Salem, Massachusetts has long been known for its witch trial past of the 1600’s but, if you look a little deeper, you’ll see Salem has much more to offer visitors.
+Our Salem, Massachusetts travel guide celebrates the coastal beauty, a charming and historic downtown area, and a world-renowned museum!
 As someone whose favorite witch will always be a sandwich, I focused on the more cheerful side of what makes Salem and Massachusetts’ northshore area a fabulous little getaway…

 When I first stepped inside of this beautiful boutique hotel, I was truly blown away.
 The bright, colorful decor and historic charm welcomed us to a sweet and comfortable home away from home.
 We were greeted by the hotelier, Jennifer, who was an absolute doll.
 She made our trip extra special with her kind and welcoming demeanor.
 Jennifer was accommodating and, as a northshore native, had wonderful recommendations to offer.
 The stylish lobby, designed by Rachel Reider Interiors, had a whimsical touch and the spacious rooms were fitted with cloud-like beds (I slept like a baby), and heated bathroom floors!
 I am someone who pays close attention to detail and, you can tell, The Merchant does too.
 The rooms were spotless and provided the modern home-y touches of a gas fireplace, Apple tv, waters, and an ipad.
 We were welcomed to the room with a handwritten note, accompanied by delicious Lark shortbread cookies (Yum!).
 Across the hall, we were given a sneak-peek into the suite that George Washington once stayed in (I love New England’s history.)!